 "Big data" is a hot topic nowadays.
 You can't go to a data management or analytics conference without seeing at least a few sessions on big data -- i.e., large and complex data sets that can consist of both structured and unstructured information.
 Of course, as with any new technology or IT concept, there's a lot of questions, a lot of challenges and a ton of uncertainty surrounding it.

 One of the major mountains that businesses need to scale as they look to take advantage of big data is learning the best way to deal with the large volumes of data they're collecting.
-Weeding through information and
+Weeding through information and identifying the data that's relevant to corporate goals is a must, says Markus Sprenger of consulting firm Avanade Inc. Read our story to get advice from him and other analysts on the data warehousing pitfalls to watch out for with big data.

 From a best-practices standpoint, creating a successful big-data management strategy requires careful planning, scalable systems and a clear understanding of the available technologies, according to analysts.